cernet/MAP/README.md

 =======

-MAP is an open source implementation of draft-ietf-softwire-map and draft-ietf-softwire-map-t.
+MAP is an open source CPE implementation of draft-ietf-softwire-map and draft-ietf-softwire-map-t.
 It runs on Linux and Openwrt.

 MAP is a mechanism for transporting IPv4 packets across an IPv6 network